vintrocode/elmo-brownie/README.md

 docker-compose up -d --build
 ```

 Port 3000 will be exposed to run the react example.
-Now you can attach VSCode or `docker exec` into the image and get to work!
+Now you can attach VSCode or `docker exec` into the container and get to work!

 ## Running the Frontend